mohamedboubaker/GPS-Tracker/README.md

   * [5.1 Summary](#51-Summary)
   * [5.2 Reference and bibliography](#52-Reference-and-bibliography)

-## 2.2 Methodology
+## 1.2 Methodology

 The first phase of the project consisted of designing a minimalistic proof of concept using development boards.

-The second phase of the project involved designing the circuit and PCB using KiCAD version 6.
+The second phaseinvolved designing the circuit and PCB using KiCAD version 6.
 After the hardware design phase completed, PCB prototypes were  ordered from JLCPCB.

 The firmware development is ARM MDK-keil 5